feyman2016/michaellancaster/_posts/2014-09-03-javascript-data-structure-algorithms-series-ep2-arrays.markdown

 console.log(removedDogs); // [] empty since no values/elements were removed
 </code></pre>

-My arguments are `.splice(from index, remove, enter new element)` so looking at my arguments we have insert a new value `Bull terrier` remove `0` and start at index `2`.
+Above the order of my arguments are `.splice(from index, remove, enter new element)` so looking at my arguments we have inserted a new value `Bull terrier` removed `0` and started at index `2`.

 <pre><code data-language="javascript">
 var dogs = ['Alaskan Klee Kai', 'American Bulldog', 'Pitbull'];